Parks and Recreation

 Overview

 Redbud Nature Area is a 5.11-acre nature area along Malletts Creek, south of Washtenaw Avenue and east of Platt Road.
 View the Ann Arbor Parks and Nature Areas map for location context.
-Originally an unnamed plot, it was purchased by the City of Ann Arbor in 2000.
-The motivation was to protect the 5-acre site because it was the last remaining undeveloped and unprotected parcel of land along Mallett's Creek.
+The area was purchased by the City of Ann Arbor in 2000 to protect the 5-acre site because it was the last remaining undeveloped and unprotected parcel of land along Mallett's Creek.
 When Natural Area Preservation staff began conducting a plant inventory of the parcel, staff were excited to discover that it had over 120 native plant species, a stunning display of trout lily, and the largest stand of redbud trees (Cercis canadensis) in any of the city's nature areas.
 In the spring there are carpets of bloodroot, wild ginger and skunk cabbage.
 There are trails through the park.

 Amenities